Pay-with-Pi/Pay-with-Pi/README.md

 ### 1. Install dependencies:

-You will need a working NodeJS installation, and `yarn`. **The Pay with pi app frontend isn't meant to support npm**.
+You will need a working NodeJS installation, and `yarn`. **The Pay with Pi app frontend isn't meant to support npm**.
 In most cases, `yarn` will come along with your NodeJS installation.

 Install dependencies by running `yarn install`.